 Universal joints also known as Hooke’s joints are commonly used to transfer mechanical power between 2 shafts when their axes are at an angle to each other.
 The way power is transmitted in a rear wheel drive, vehicle might have got your attention.
 They use universal joints.
 As you can see in the Fig 1, two universal joints are required to transmit power from the engine to differential.

-The universal joint has 3 basic parts, two yokes and a cross.
-The yokes are connected through a cross as shown.
+The universal joint has 3 basic parts, two yokes and a cross(refer Fig 2).
+The yokes are connected through a cross as shown in below image.
 With this arrangement, the output shaft can be turned to a wide range of angles.
 Now, let’s consider different power transmitting scenarios.